shawnleftwich/documentation/factors/rest.md

 # REST API

-Very little information is required to actually create objects in HubTran, often just a name and external_id.
-However, in order for HubTran to work well, we need as much information as you can give us.
+Very little information is required to actually create objects in TriumphPay Audit, often just a name and external_id.
+However, in order for TriumphPay Audit to work well, we need as much information as you can give us.

 All dates + times should be in [iso8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 All `external_id`s should be strings.